Sodaware/cryptsy-public-api.el/README.md

 ### cryptsy-public-api-get-market-data

-**cryptsy-public-api-get-market-data** is used to fetch gneral market data.
+**cryptsy-public-api-get-market-data** is used to fetch general market data.
 It can be called either with a `market-id`, or with `:all` to fetch all market data.